jisosomppi/log-analysis/documentation/project_conclusion.md

 The project version was frozen on week 15.
 We had few more things under construction that unfortunately did not make it into our latest version.
 These features include:
 - Importing self-signed certificates to Firefox automatically.
 In the current build, this has to be done manually through few clicks.
 - Importing dashboards to Kibana automatically.
 Currently, when you load the Kibana main page, you have no dashboards to show until you make some.
+- Generating keypairs for more than 1 client.
+- Automated identification for new log files to forward.
+Only those log files specified on salt rsyslog conf are forwarded, and to add more log gathering locations, one would have to add them to salt rsyslog configuration (imfile action).

 ### Thoughts ###